 Through the Inpatient Epilepsy Unit, we offer comprehensive evaluation, including intensive video and EEG monitoring of patients with seizures that are difficult to diagnose or control.
 We are able to work with up to 7 patients at a time in our new facilities.

-in other ways.
-Surgery to remove the seizure focus is indicated for some epilepsy patients.
+We treat patients with Surgery to remove the seizure focus is indicated for some epilepsy patients.
 This may be performed using standard neurosurgical techniques or the Gamma Knife.
 Vagus Nerve Stimulation and experimental medications are other alternatives.
-Click here for detailed information about epilepsy surgery and testing.
+Click here for detailed information about epilepsy surgery and testing.in other ways.

 Hope through Research

 We emphasize advanced clinical research in the study of epilepsy.
 Several clinical trials of new anti-epileptic drugs and research into new surgical therapies such as Gamma Knife treatment of lesions, are underway at any given time.
 Researchers are equipped with specialized resources necessary to conduct advanced clinical research.
 Patient participation is encouraged and appreciated.

 Our multidisciplinary team of adult and pediatric epileptologists, nurses, technicians, social workers, nutritionists, educational counselors and others provide a full complement of care to patients.
 Our goal is to work with the patients, their families and their referring physicians to ensure that we provide the best possible treatment across the continuum of care.

 For more information about epilepsy, please visit the Epilepsy Foundation Association.